 Returns

-an integer specifying the sequence number that will be embedded in the next ICMP message sent by this object when hs.network.ping.echoRequest:sendPayload is invoked.
+• an integer specifying the identifier which is embedded in the ICMP packets this object sends.

 Notes